 If you are using portable heaters, make sure that they are kept clear of furniture, bed clothes and curtains, and at least one metre away from people.

 Don’t forget about candles and incense.
 Spending more time at home might mean that you want to make it cosy, but they are also a fire risk.
 Check that they are held firmly in heat resistant holders and placed on a stable surface, away from materials that could catch fire, such as curtains and furnishings, and out of reach of children and pets.

 Most importantly, check your smoke detectors and fire alarms weekly to make sure that they are in good working condition.
 Put a note in your calendar to remind you to do this.

 Whilst the above tips will help you keep your home safe and secure, it’s important to make sure that your property is adequately protected with home and contents insurance.
 That way, your home and belongings will be protected in the event of a burglary or accident.

-If you have any questions, our personal insurance team are fully operational from home and ready to take your call, when you need us.
-Your usual Thomas Carroll representative is on hand to help, or you can reach our team on 02920 853788 or at firstname.lastname@example.org.
+Speak to one of our insurance brokers today to get 20% off your home insurance.
+If you would like to discuss your cover, our personal insurance team are fully operational from home and ready to take your call, when you need us.
+Please contact us on 02920 853788 or at firstname.lastname@example.org.

 Our experienced insurance broking team will save you time and ensure you have the right home insurance cover for your needs.
 Take advantage of independent, tailored advice, your own personal account executive and a dedicated claims team behind you if anything happens.